How to Find a Nanny on Care.com

+If you're not sure where to start, we're here to help!
 We're all guilty of it.
 That mile-long wish list of everything we could want in a nanny.
-Even when the job description is posted, we are still getting applicants who may not fit the picture.
+Even when the job description is posted, we're still getting applicants who may not fit the picture.
 So how do you find the best nanny faster?
 Care.com family life expert, Carolyn Stolov offers her advice on what to do to make the dream a reality.

 List Traits and Qualifications